-VCHS students should not engage in any immoral, unethical, or illegal activities or any other activities that have a negative effect on the name of the Lord Jesus Christ, our school, other students, faculty or staff members, the community, or the offending student.
+VCHS students should not engage in any immoral, unethical, or illegal activities (refer to our Statement of Faith) or any other activities that have a negative effect on the name of the Lord Jesus Christ, our school, other students, faculty or staff members, the community, or the offending student.
 The Code of Conduct is designed for the benefit of all and will be enforced.